williamsni14463/MMBC-Actuator-PLC/experiments/pt100_openplc_progress_log.md

 | `%QW`           | Holding Registers | Read/Write |
 | `%MW`           | Holding Registers (higher range) | Read/Write (in theory) |

-Key implication: Python **cannot** write a sensor value into `%IW`/`%IX` over Modbus — those tables are read-only by protocol design. `%MW` looked like the right place semantically, but there are real-world reports of it not updating reliably inside the ST program on some OpenPLC Runtime builds.
+Python **cannot** write a sensor value into `%IW`/`%IX` over Modbus.
+Those tables are read-only by protocol design. `%MW` looked like the right place semantically, but there are real-world reports of it not updating reliably inside the ST program on some OpenPLC Runtime builds.

 **Decision:** Use `%QW0` for the incoming temperature value, and `%QX0.0` (a coil) for the PLC's response.
 Nothing else in the program writes to `%QW0`, so there's no conflict despite the "output" naming.